rinehimer/jxtl/README.md

 *PHP does not inherently have this problem, but is often used in a manner that violates model-view separation.

+## Builds

+Local builds can be made by running `./containerbuild.sh`.
+This will run whichever container build system is configured using the environment variable `$CONTAINER_BUILDER`, which defaults to `podman`.

+Builds are otherwise made whenever there is a tagged release on github, using the build-package action.
+The artifacts for these builds are automatically placed into a draft release.

+A manual build can be achieved by following the steps given in `Containerfile` or `.github/workflows/build-package.yml`.

 ## Examples
 All examples will use the following simple XML file, which models some beers:
 ```